paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 Subsecs. (f) to (h).
 Pub.
 L. 100–50, § 14(28)(G), added subsecs. (f) to (h).

 #### Effective Date of 2020 Amendment
 Amendment by Pub.
-L. 116–260 effective July 1, 2023, except as otherwise expressly provided, and applicable with respect to award year 2023–2024 and each subsequent award year, as determined under this chapter, see section 701(b) of Pub.
+L. 116–260 effective July 1, 2024, except as otherwise expressly provided, and applicable with respect to award year 2024–2025 and each subsequent award year, as determined under this chapter, see section 701(b) of Pub.
 L. 116–260, set out as a note under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001).
+Implementation of amendment by Pub.
+L. 116–260 allowed on or after July 1, 2023, see section 102(c)(1)(A)(iii) of Pub.
+L. 117–103, set out as an On-Time Effective Date Permitted note under [section 1070a of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1070a).

 #### Effective Date of 2014 Amendment
 Amendment by Pub.
 L. 113–128 effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as an Effective Date note under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim), Labor.